 The investigators have developed a novel method of directly measuring human T Cell Receptor (TCR) diversity with high resolution and accuracy.

 A diverse TCR repertoire is capable of recognizing a broad range of antigens present on pathogens and is a necessary component of an effective immune system.
-Knowing a patient’s exact TCR repertoire would allow researchers and clinicians to conduct immune profiling on patients whose system is compromised and to monitor disease states over the course of therapy.
+Knowing a patient’s exact TCR repertoire would allow researchers and clinicians to understand immune physiology, and monitor disease progression and drug response.
+Such analyses can help identify patients with a higher likelihood to respond to immunotherapy.
 Additionally, such knowledge could lead to the development and adoption of strategies that improve T cell reconstitution, greatly reducing transplant-associated morbidity and mortality and the health risks associated with other auto-immune diseases.

 - This technology combines two techniques, 5′ RACE PCR and deep sequencing, in order to determine TCR repertoire complexity with great precision.
 This novel approach allows for a more accurate measure of T cell receptors than currently used methods, which only provide a rough estimate of repertoire complexity.